 If your looking for a lot of visual bang for your hiking buck, Stonewall Peak Trail in Cuyamaca Rancho State Park is the ticket.
-This a steep, two-mile out-and-back trail brings you to a stony outcrop that offers stunning 360-degree views of the expansive landscape.
+Stonewall Peak is a steep, two-mile out-and-back trail brings you to a stony outcrop that offers stunning 360-degree views of the expansive landscape.

 The hike, which begins at a trailhead just across Route 78 from Paso Picacho Campground, winds through a series of long switchbacks to the 5,700-foot summit.
 Moving at a moderate pace, it will take you about an hour to get to the top.

+The trail is well-maintained and other than the elevation gain, it’s an easy hike.
 Shade is scarce.
-Bring plenty of water, especially during the summer months, when it can get brutally hot with the sun beating down on you.
+Bring sunblock, hats and plenty of water, especially during the summer months, when it can get brutally hot with the sun beating down on you.